artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 This is a great approach if your team is looking to swarm on a feature.
 If we all work on our own sub-features without first merging a walking skeleton, we're likely to face some intense merge conflict headaches when we realize we've all connected the full stack in slightly different ways.
 Starting with a walking skeleton removes a lot of those merge conflicts, because we're mostly bolting fields on to existing infrastructure along the way.

-TODO: an example, either in words or linking to real PRs (I think I have one in the relay workshop repo)
+[This PR](https://github.com/artsy/force/pull/6613) is an example of a walking skeleton.
+My goal was to stand up an app that connected [React][react], [Relay][relay], and [TypeScript][typescript].
+[The actual app doesn't display very much](https://github.com/artsy/relay-workshop/pull/1/files#diff-26ad4b834941d9b19ebf9db8082bd202aaf72ea0ddea85f5a8a0cb3c729cc6f2R25) — just enough to prove that the pieces were all working.

 ## Separate risky/controversial work from routine work

 It's not always possible to identify ahead of time which work will prompt more discussion during review, but sometimes it's obvious.
 Novel work that takes thoughtful consideration of multiple approaches is much more likely to invite feedback than work that follows existing patterns.

 Routine implementation can be a noisy distraction in a PR that also contains a unique function that you really want reviewers to see.
-You can definitely point out the unique bits in the PR body if they're combined, but you also might consider separating the less-interesting implementation into its own PR.
+You should point out the unique bits in the PR body if they're combined, but you also might consider separating the less-interesting implementation into its own PR.

 The worst review you can get on a PR that contains both novel and routine work is "LGTM!" (looks good to me).
-It likely means the reviewer couldn't separate the signal from the noise and overlooked the bits you put a lot of thought and effort into.
+It likely means the reviewer couldn't separate the signal from the noise and overlooked the bits that required more thought and effort.

 ## Separate infrastructural work from implementations